mrkkrp/modern-uri/README.md

   , uriFragment = Nothing }
 ```

-If argument of `mkURI` is not a valid URI, then an exception will be thrown.
+If the argument of `mkURI` is not a valid URI, then an exception will be
+thrown.
 The exception will contain full context and the actual parse error.

 If some refined text value or `URI` is known statically at compile time, we
 can use Template Haskell, namely the “quasi quotes” feature.
 To do so import